-An EMS node in an IBM Elastic Storage System 3200 cluster provides system management functions.
-IBM Elastic Storage System 3200 GUI runs on the EMS nodes and provides management and health monitoring capabilities.
+An EMS node in an IBM Elastic Storage System 3500 cluster provides system management functions.
+IBM Elastic Storage System 3500 GUI and call home run on the EMS nodes and provide management and health monitoring capabilities.
 The EMS node also runs a container with Ansible playbook that can provide orchestration of complex tasks, such as cluster configuration, file system creation, and code update.
-The following figure shows high-level view of system management topology.
+Figure 4 on page 20 shows high-level view of system management topology.